NVIDIA/NeMo-Framework-Launcher/README.md

       ...
    ```

 3.  we offer support for optimizing the training process in Dreambooth by using cached latents.
-This approach boosts training throughput by 75% while reduces GPU memory consumption.
+This approach boosts training throughput by 75% while reducing GPU memory consumption.
 To activate this feature, simply append training.model.use_cached_latents=True to your launch command or modify the config file.

 When you specify the instance_dir but left cached_instance_dir null, and set use_cached_latents to True, the latent representations of your input images will be computed and locally stored at the path `{instance_dir}_cached` prior to training.
 This preprocessing may take a short moment.
 Once caching is complete, the training process will automatically continue with using these cached latents.